AnoukSmet/Casa-Pedra-Nobre/testing.md

 * User is allowed to fill in numbers as well as letters on ETA field.
 This allow answers like 'Between 14h00 and 15h00'

 #### Step 4: Show reservation overview to user after payment was successfull.
-* Data is structured into different section which all get the correct data.
+* Overview of reserved room is being displayed with the relevant information concerning the reservations
+* Policies are correctly being displayed to remind guests

 For the reservation procedure, they are still quite some points of improvement that I see for the future.